Terms And Definitions To Familiarize Yourself With For Basic Security Alarm Systems

 Hard wired – All of the devices you opt to have installed in your home are attached, or hard wired, to the panel in your basement.
 When hard wired, the device is much more secure and reliable than one that is not attached.

 Pre-wired – This is something many new home builders offer.
 It is essentially wiring that is run through the home in case future homeowners want to install an alarm system.
 If your home is prewired you will find a number of alarm companies offer small discounts.
 Still, free alarm system companies prefer to use wireless equipment as it is cheaper for them in labor to install the system.

 Wireless receiver and wireless devices – Your wireless receiver is attached to the panel and works to communicate with any wireless device throughout your home such as a motion sensor or door sensor.

-All wireless devices do require batteries, which can present a negative affect on the performance of the alarm.
+All wireless devices do require batteries, which can present a negative effect on the performance of the alarm.
 You may find that only an official technician can replace the batteries for you.